 - Antiretroviral therapy (ART) for all eligible children, including all infants under age two

 SUSTAIN works with MOH and health facility staff to develop targeted interventions that increase enrollment into care and improve the quality of pediatric HIV services.
 As a result, enrolment of children in care onto ART has improved as a result of the implementation of the new treatment guidelines, which require all children under 15 years of age to be initiated on ART.
 The use of simple improvement interventions—like putting reminder stickers on client files to aid identification of children due for ART initiation—has maintained the proportion of children on care that are on ART above 99.6%.

-- 3,095 viral load tests were conducted for children on ART under 15 years of age between October 2016 and March 2017.
+- 3,947 children on ART under 15 years of age have a viral load result documented in their patient medical record between October 2016 and September 2017.